 - Rock Climbing on cliff

 - Final Night Party

-It is a water front resort with palm tree design and it is really cool if you see the picture from the bird view, similar with the concept to the Jumeirah in Dubai, only smaller version.
+It is a waterfront resort with a palm tree design and it is really cool if you see the picture from the birds view, similar to the concept to the Jumeirah in Dubai, only smaller version.

-Dubai has Palm Island, Port Dickson boasts a “Hibiscus Island” which has a great landscape of a hibiscus flower shape if you seen from above.
+Dubai has Palm Island, Port Dickson boasts a “Hibiscus Island” which has a great landscape of a hibiscus flower shape if you see from above.

 Kukup is a fishing village in South Malaysia’s Johor State at Pontian district, about 2 hours drive from Singapore.

 Food to try in Malaysia :

 - Satay – Grill meat on bamboo skewers, served with cucumber and onion and dip with peanut sauce.

 - Nasi Lemak – Rice cooked with coconut milk and wrapped in banana leaf with fried anchovies, peanut & chili.